QC-at-Davis/QCC/src/Mathematical-Tools/Linear-Algebra/Linear-Algebra.md

 ## Hilbert Space

-**Hilbert Space** is a type of vector space which satisifies the 10 axioms above but introduces a handful of others.
+**Hilbert Space** is a type of vector space which satisfies the 10 axioms above but introduces a handful of others.

 ### Inner Product Operation
 One of the main definitions is that of an **inner product**.
 You'll remember that we introduced it as the **dot product** although that term is more specific to real numbered vectors which have a clear geometric interpretation